-It is good idea to decide how you will prepare to write before you get going.
-Nothing like setting yourself up with excellent writing habits from the get go.
+It is a good idea to decide how you will prepare to write before you get going.
+Nothing like setting yourself up with excellent writing habits from the get-go.
 You can save yourself a lot of heartache.

 As I settle into steady writing, I need to make a change myself.
 I am going to find the middle way.
 I will plot out my manuscript, leaving room for some free reign.
 My nature is as a pantser.
 Let me tell you how it worked out for me.

 It was like free falling from space.
 Ever watch those youtube videos of skydivers!?
 At first, they fall straight down, then veer off in one direction, maybe spin around for a while, straighten out only to veer off in another direction.
 Granted, they at least, knew where they intend to land.
 I too could see the end of my story, but I couldn’t tell you how I would arrive.
 As a result, and like the good ADHD woman I am, I veered off in all kinds of directions with my writing ending up in a land far far away–quite lost.
 When I read back what I had written I was so bummed!
 I realized I had taken off on a tangent that leads down a road to a different story or stories.
 “How do I salvage this?”
 I would ask myself again and again.

 Remember the definition of insanity?
 Keep doing the same thing over again expecting a different outcome?
 Mmm hmmm ‘nough said.

 Now you know why I need to change up how I proceed with my own writing.
 That is how the middle way was born into my writing life.
 No more writing by the seat of my pants.

 Hmm, due to my ADHD I can get overly focused on the outline.
 Sigh.
 What to do?
 Find a combination of both or learn how to outline better for creative writing.